weltyj/SkyFill/Lensflare.md

 - ROTATE -rotate about the image center the rays or ghosts that follow in the data file)
 - IMAGE_CENTER - set the location of the image center to form the flares/ghosts
 - GHOST_LINE - create a set of aperture ghosts in a line extending from the image center
-- GHOST_RING - create a set of aperture ghoss in a ring around the image center
+- GHOST_RING - create a set of aperture ghosts in a ring around the image center

 ## Detail of commands